zng-ui/zng/TODO/_current.md

 * Finish implementing new dynamic widget.
     - Implement pre-bind for when expressions.
      - When assigns need to "import" private properties in the same properties! block.
-    - Implement a way to generate a compile error when inheriting build from mixin.
-        - Maybe widgets can define a macro that is called when inherited?
     - Can we make `styleable_mixin` now that everything is dynamic?
         - It works as a node that is immediate child of another, make build accept intrinsic "outer-most".
             - Use the new `NestPosition` to insert the intrinsic at the outermost node should work.